fbpx

 DIET | Herbivore – grass, flowers, roots, tubers, and vegetation

 • The red kangaroo is a tripedal animal that relies on its large muscular tails to remain upright and walk around.
-Their tails help them keep their balance when jumping distances of up to 25 feet.
+Their tails help them keep their balance when jumping up to 25 feet.

 • Only the size of a bumblebee when born, the blind kangaroo joey climbs all the way up into momma’s pouch, where it will live and grow for 6-9 months!